raiday-ai/raiday.ai/README.md

 # Welcome to RAIDAY AI's Public GitHub Repository

 Welcome to the RAIDAY AI (Rapid AI DAta Yields) public GitHub repository!
 This space is dedicated to sharing a selection of our innovative code, all generated through advanced AI technologies.
 Our goal is to foster a community where developers and AI enthusiasts can explore, use, and contribute to AI-driven projects that have practical applications.
+We mostly specialise in python and PHP coding.

 ## About RAIDAY AI

 RAIDAY AI leverages artificial intelligence to revolutionize the way we think about data processing and analysis.
 Our website, [RAIDAY AI](https://raiday.ai), serves as a testament to our commitment to AI-driven solutions, showcasing a variety of tools and applications that cater to diverse needs across industries.
+We also have another dedicated place for anyone willing to only consider and [try free ai tools](https://tryfree.ai).

 ### Our Philosophy